NeoMathekga/alx-pre_course/0x01-git/README.md

-This documents my ALX journey
+This documents my Alx journey